-“Micro-BSCs can continuously generate electricity from microbial photosynthetic and respiratory activities over day-night cycles, offering a clean and renewable power source with self-sustaining potential,” said Choi.
-“However, the promise of this technology has not been translated into practical applications because of its relatively low power and current short lifetimes.”
+“Micro-BSCs can continuously generate electricity from microbial photosynthetic and respiratory activities over day-night cycles.
+Thereby offering a clean and renewable power source with self-sustaining potential,” said Choi.
+“However, the promise of this technology has not been translated into practical applications.
+All because of its relatively low power and current short lifetimes.”

-Choi and PhD candidate Lin Liu created a microscale microfluidic biological solar cell that can attain high electrical power and long-term operational capability, which will provide a practical and sustainable power supply for lab-on-a-chip applications.
-The bio-solar cell generated the highest power density for the longest time among any existing micro-scale bio-solar cells.
+Choi and PhD candidate Lin Liu created a microscale microfluidic biological solar cell.
+One that can attain high electrical power and long-term operational capability.
+All which will provide a practical and sustainable power supply.
+That’s for lab-on-a-chip applications.
+The bio-solar cell also generated the highest power density.
+Especially for the longest time among any existing micro-scale bio-solar cells.

-“The device will release biological photo-energy conversion technology from its restriction to conceptual research and advance its translational potential toward practical and sustainable power applications for point-of-care diagnostics to work independently and self-sustainably in limited-resource and remote regions,” added Choi.
+“The device will release biological photo-energy conversion technology from its restriction to conceptual research.
+In addition, it will advance its translational potential.
+Especially toward practical and sustainable power applications.
+That’s for point-of-care diagnostics to work independently and self-sustainably.
+Most importantly and in limited-resource and remote regions,” added Choi.

-The paper, “Self-sustainable, high-power-density bio-solar cells for lab-on-a-chip applications,” was published in Lab on a Chip.
+In conclusion, the paper, “Self-sustainable, high-power-density bio-solar cells for lab-on-a-chip applications.”
+For it was published in Lab on a Chip.

 Source: Binghamton University, October 17, 2017